t0bes1/bootx/README.md

 ---

-# *Boot x*
+# *Bootx*

-Bootx.
+"Bootx.
 Buy.
 Sell.
-Donate.
+Donate."
 Bootx is a re-seller of old childrens football boots.
 Parents can buy, sell or donate their childs pre-loved boots, in order to save money, act sustainably and to rasie a little money for their football club.
 This website is about showcasing this service, giving a flavour of the inventory and collecting data for marketing.

 The site can be accessed by this [link](https://t0bes1.github.io/bootx/)